EOSgithub/linked-blog-starter-md/Afterword.md

 "You could have an easier life.
 Less... complicated."

 The suggestion was so absurd I almost laughed.
-"Cosmo, do you remember the day our adventure ended?
+"Do you remember the day our adventure ended?
 In her chambers, after we'd both lost everything to her champion's wager?"

 He frowned, clearly struggling to focus through his exhaustion.
 "You said... you said you weren't going to beg for mercy.
 That if she wanted to break you, she'd have to work for it."